DebarghyaDatta/D-Datta/README.md

 - 🙋‍♂️ I'm a final year Computer Science and Engineering student at IEM, Kolkata.
 - 🔭 I’m currently working on [Airbnb 2.0](https://github.com/geekHead-DD/Airbnb_2.0)
 - 🌱 I’m currently learning **Web 3.0**
-- 👨‍💻 All of my projects are available at [Portfolio](https://personal-site-dd.netlify.app/)
+- 👨‍💻 All of my projects are available at [MyWebsite](https://personal-site-dd.netlify.app/)
 - 🥅 2022 Goals: Explore Web 3.0.
-- 💬 Ask me about **Web development**
-- 🚀 Eat, Workout, Sleep, Learn, Code, Repeat.
-- ⚡ Fun fact: **I use sarcasm as a defense mechanism**
+- ⚡ Fun fact: I use sarcasm as a defense mechanism

 ---